This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The air is not cool.
 In fact, it’s stinking bloody hot.
 So hot that people are forced to live underground!
 See that’s what makes it so cool.
 Ha!
 Have I lost you yet?

-There’s not a great deal to do there, but it’s fun because it’s so darn fascinating.
+Coober Pedy is a fun place.
+There’s not a great deal to do there, but just being in this unique landscape and seeing how people live here is so darn fascinating.

 Where is Coober Pedy?

 Coober Pedy is located roughly halfway between Adelaide and Darwin in South Australia (with not much life in between!)
 It’s 846 kilometres north of Adelaide on the Stuart Highway.

 On the drive up from Streaky Bay we drove past a gorgeous landscape of salt lakes and vibrant desert colours.